DTLab-LabCN/dtlab-docs/README.md

 # The Cayman-Docs theme

 Cayman-Docs is a fork of the Jekyll theme [Cayman](https://github.com/pages-themes/cayman) for GitHub Pages.
 This theme was edited from the original Cayman to be more docs friendly; This is achieved by defaulting the layout on dark mode, adding content navigation, and friendly layer indention.
-Originaly made for [coro-docs](https://bilal2453.github.io/coro-docs/).
+Originally made for [coro-docs](https://bilal2453.github.io/coro-docs/).

 ![Thumbnail of Cayman](thumbnail.png)

 ## Todo

-1. Scroll-based navigator (when JS is enabled).
-2. Implementing heading indention.
+1. Implementing heading indention.
-3. General styling enhancements.
+2. General styling enhancements.
+3. Add anchor element to next of each header.
+4. Fix navigator not hiding parent when the user scrolls to the top of the page.
+5. Do something with the original Cayman gemfiles.
+6. Make navigator style customizable through Sass variables.

 ## Usage